 Since you are busy running your business, the Bing Ads Network helps you efficiently create, launch and manage your SEM ad campaign on Bing and partner sites.
-With Bing Ads, you can reach 9 million unique searchers in Australia.1
+With Bing Ads, you can reach millions of unique desktop searchers in Australia.1

 If you’ve seen ads appear at the top or right of search engines, then you already know what SEM is.
 When your ads display in these optimal, highly visible positions, your business can have an edge over your competition.
 Plus, most searchers only click on the first few results, which gives these premium ad spots a visual advantage to catch the attention of your future customers.

 Check out the SEM glossary to learn some of the most commonly used terms in search engine marketing.

 You control the cost of search engine marketing and pay nothing for your ad to simply appear on the search engine.
 You are charged only if someone clicks on your ad, and only up to the amount that you agreed to for that click.
 That’s why SEM is also known as pay per click (PPC), because you only get charged for each click that your ad generates.
 No click?
 No charge.